By practising with Aikido weapons, you can raise your skill to a new level. You'll get plenty of benefits from using weapons in your training.

 Bokken - wooden sword is used to teach traditional sword techniques.
 This would equal a baseball bat or length of wood.
 The techniques used to disarm an opponent armed with a bokken can readily be adapted to these modern street fighting weapons.

 Katana - Samurai sword is generally only used by Dan grades.
-The practice of Iaido (sword drawing and fighting) helps you to focus on your centre and at Nidan and above techniques may be demonstrated against live blades.
+The practice of Iaido (sword drawing and fighting) helps you focus on your centre and at Nidan techniques may be demonstrated against live blades.
 Where as below this level the bokken is used.

 I personally think it is good idea to include weapons practise to improve your skills.
 Obviously you must have a fully qualified Instructor to help you to understand all of the technical ideas and principles.

 To fully develop traditional Aikido skills it is essential.
 But to understand and use Aiki principles in modern society... maybe not so important.